atlas44/sam-fusee-launcher/README.md

 # sam-fusee-launcher
 Fusee Launcher for the SparkFun SAMD21 breakout boards.
+Based on [Fusee Launcher](https://github.com/reswitched/fusee-launcher).

 Built and tested with PlatformIO but the Arduino IDE probably works also.

 [Video of it in action](https://i.imgur.com/sbv75wV.mp4)